rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 The remediation for this is to update the `automountServiceAccountToken` field to `false` for the `default` service account in each namespace.

 For `default` service accounts in the built-in namespaces (`kube-system`, `kube-public`, `kube-node-lease`, and `default`), K3s does not automatically do this.
-You can manually update this field on these service accounts to passs the control.
+You can manually update this field on these service accounts to pass the control.

 ## Control Plane Execution and Arguments